 Sonic has \$105.3 million of principal amount outstanding of 5.25% Convertible Notes at December 31, 2008.
 The 5.25% Convertible Notes are unsecured obligations that rank equal in right of payment to all of Sonic's existing and future senior subordinated indebtedness, mature on May 7, 2009 and are redeemable at Sonic's option after May 7, 2005.
 Sonic's obligations under the 5.25% Convertible Notes are not guaranteed by any of Sonic's subsidiaries.
 At the beginning of 2008, the outstanding principal balance was \$130.1 million.
 During 2008, Sonic repurchased \$24.8 million in aggregate principal amount of these notes in open market transactions.
+On May 7, 2009, the 5.25% Convertible Notes were repaid in full.
+See discussion of 6.00% Senior Secured Convertible Notes below.

 The 5.25% Convertible Notes are convertible into shares of Class A common stock, at the option of the holder, if as of the last day of the preceding fiscal quarter, the closing sale price of the Class A common stock for at least 20 trading days in a period of 30 consecutive trading days ending on the last trading-day of such preceding fiscal quarter is more than 110% of the conversion price per share of Class A common stock on the last day of such preceding fiscal quarter.
 If this condition is satisfied, then the 5.25% Convertible Notes will be convertible at any time, at the option of the holder, through maturity.
 The initial conversion price per share is \$46.87, and will be subject to adjustment for certain distributions on, or other changes in Sonic's Class A common stock, if any, prior to the conversion date.
-In addition, on or before May 7, 2007, a holder also may convert the 5.25% Convertible Notes into shares of the Class A common stock at any time after a 10 consecutive trading-day period is less than 103% of the average conversion value for the 5.25% Convertible Notes during that period.
-The conversion value is equal to the product of the closing sale price for Sonic's Class A common stock on a given day multiplied by the then current conversion rate, which is the number of shares of Class A common stock into which each \$1,000 principal amount of 5.25% Convertible Notes is then conversion rate, which is then conversible.
+In addition, on or before May 7, 2007, a holder also may convert the 5.25% Convertible Notes into shares of the Class A common stock at any time after a 10 consecutive trading-day period in which the average of the trading day prices for the 5.25% Convertible Notes for that 10 trading-day period is less than 103% of the average conversion value for the 5.25% Convertible Notes during that period.
+The conversion value is equal to the product of the closing sale price for Sonic's Class A common stock on a given day multiplied by the then current conversion rate, which is the number of shares of Class A common stock into which each \$1,000 principal amount of 5.25% Convertible Notes is then convertible.
 Neither of these conversion features were satisfied during 2008.